knerini/libasm/README.md

 | r10 | 4th argument (if needed) |
 | r8 | 5th argument (if needed) |
 | r9 | 6th argument (if needed) |

+- Each system call use a different number of arguments (from none up to 6).
+- After call code and any arguments are set, the `syscall` instruction is executed.
+The instruction will pause the current process and transfer control to the operating system which will attempt to perform the specified service.
+When the system service returns, the process will be resumed.
+- Example from my code **ft_write.s** :
+> ```
+> SYS_write equ 1       ; call code for write system call
+> [...]
+> mov rax, SYS_write    ; Prepare write syscall
+> syscall
+> ```
+## Multiple Souce Files
+- If a function is called from a source file and the function code is not located in the current source file, the assemble will generate an error.
+Same is applied for variables accessed that are not located in the current file.
+- Use the `extern` statement : `extern <symbol Name>`.
+- It is used to call a hugh-level language function too.
+- Example from my code **ft_strdup.s** :
+> ```
+> extern __errno_location    ; errno_location C function
+> extern malloc              ; malloc C function
+> extern ft_strlen           ; ft_strlen function
+> extern ft_strcpy           ; ft_strcpy function
+> [...]
+> call ft_strlen             ; process to the call of the ft_strlen function in another file
+> add LEN, 1                 ; add 1 to the length for '\0'
+> [...]
+> mov rdi, LEN               ; prepare the amount of memory to allocate (argument for the malloc C function)
+> call malloc WRT ..plt      ; process to the C function call
+> ```
+- `WRT ..plt` : With Respect To Procedure Linkage Table.
+Refers to a specific syntax used when dealing with position-independent code (PIC) and shared libraries in the context of dynamic linking.
+In NASM, `WRT ..plt` tells the assembler to refer to the PLT entry for the given symbol rather than its actual address or Global Offset Table (GOT) entry.